HadoukenIO/js-adapter/tutorials/System.launchExternalProcess.md

 Runs an executable or batch file.
+If an unused UUID is provided in options, it will be used.
+If no UUID is provided, OpenFin will assign one.

 **Note:** Since _appAssets_ relies on the RVM, which is missing on MAC_OS, 'alias' is not available.
 Instead provide the full path e.g. _/Applications/Calculator.app/Contents/MacOS/Calculator_.

 ### Examples